inkstitch/inkstitch/collections/_docs/de/004-013-visualize.md

 * Entferne die Dichte-Punkte mit `Ctrl + Z` (rückgängig machen)

 ## Display stacking order

 {% include upcoming_release.html %}

 Run `Extensions > Ink/Stitch > Visualize and Export > Display stacking order...`.

-Chose the font size and then apply  to create a new layer with one text label per embroidery object , numbering them in the embroidery order.
+Chose the font size and then apply  to create a new layer with one text label per embroidery object, numbering them in the embroidery order.

 ## PDF-Export